Harvey Weinstein Pleads Not Guilty To Sex Assault Charges

-NEW YORK CITY (CBSLA/AP) — Harvey Weinstein has pleaded not guilty to rape and criminal sex act charges.
+NEW YORK CITY (CBSLA/AP) — Harvey Weinstein Tuesday pleaded not guilty to rape and criminal sex act charges in a Manhattan courtroom.

-Weinstein appeared before a judge for his arraignment Tuesday morning in Manhattan after a grand jury indicted the former movie mogul last week on charges involving two women.
+Weinstein appeared before a judge for his arraignment Tuesday morning after a grand jury indicted the former movie mogul last week on charges involving two women.
+He pleaded not guilty to two counts of rape and one count of first-degree criminal sexual act.
 He quietly answered a series of yes and no questions from the judge asking if he understood his rights.

 The first allegedly happened in 2004 at the old Weinstein company offices on Greenwich Street.
 Actress Lucia Evans says Weinstein forced her perform a sex act.